 Recently I have tasted lots of savoury Italian dishes and now crave something silky, creamy and sweet.
 Keeping the theme Italian, decided to make panna cotta, flavouring the cooked cream with orange zest and Amaretto, a delicious sweet almond-flavored Italian liqueur.
 As fresh berries pair well with panna cotta, went for a blueberry compote.

 Why have I been tasting lots of Italian dishes?
 For the second year running, Bahrain’s Cucina Italiana restaurant are hosting a Master Chef Competition for amateur cooks.
-As a guest judge I attended a few rounds of the competition, alongside Peter Lyons (GM of Bahrain Family Leisure Company), Chef Yousef Iqleim from Bahrain TV and another guest judge, the lovely Georgina from Blondie In Bahrain.
+As a guest judge I attended a few rounds of the competition, alongside Peter Lyons (GM of Bahrain Family Leisure Company), Chef Yousef Iqleim from Bahrain TV and another guest judge, the lovely Georgina.
 Thirty six contestants putting their cooking skills to the test and battling it out in Cucina Italiana’s kitchen.
 Six heats, two semifinals and only four contestants going forward to the finals, next Tuesday 9th of December.

 During the heats, contestants had to create an Italian dish of their choice that incorporated Italian ingredients and flavors and execute and plate the dish within a 45 minute time frame.
 Which they all nailed like true professionals.
 Each contestant was then judged on presentation, taste, authenticity and creative use of ingredients.
 During the semi-finals the heat was turned up a notch and each contestant had to replicate a pasta dish created by the restaurants executive chef… talk about pressure!
 You can see from some of the photographs above and below, contestants taking notes, checking the ingredients and tasting the dish.